 Let us check out each step involved in this whole process-

-Become a CA: Step-by-step guide
+How to become a CA: Step-by-step guide

 1 Register for CPT

 The first step is to register with the ICAI for CPT.
 This can be done by students who have passed 10th standard.
 Thus, it is safe to say that the first step towards becoming a CA can be taken after completing 10th standard.

 2 Appear for CPT exam and clear it